Best Wrist Braces

 This brace acts directly on the wrist joint, and while it does loop around your thumb for a secure fit, it still allows for full thumb and finger range of motion.
 This means it isn't good if you need your thumb or any of your fingers to be fully stabilized, but if the issue is with your wrist, then it's definitely a good brace.

-The Mueller Fitted Wrist Brace is made with soft breathable material (latex-free) that helps make it comfortable to wear for long periods of time, so it's great for conditions like carpal tunnel syndrome.
+This is a soft brace made from breathable material (latex-free) that helps make it comfortable to wear for long periods of time, so it's great for conditions like carpal tunnel syndrome.
 The material is created without the use of petroleum, the green inner lining is made of 67% percent recycled plastic PET bottles, and the Spandex binding is made from 73% recycled materials.
 This truly is a green brace!
 Furthermore, the material is antimicrobial, which helps reduce odors after heavy use, helps prevent stains, and increases the overall durability of the brace.

 This wrist brace comes in two different sizes: S/M and X/XL.
 S/M is meant for wrists 5-8 inches around (12-20 cm), and the X/XL size is meant for wrists measuring 8-10 inches (20-25 cm).
 It can be washed in cold water with mild detergent, but you should not use any bleach or fabric softener.
 You can't put it in the dryer, but it dries fairly quickly in the air.

 Overall, this is a really good wrist brace for lots of different conditions, especially conditions like carpal tunnel syndrome, where you potentially need to wear the brace for long periods of time.
 It offers excellent value at a very affordable price point, and the name behind the brace should instill some level of confidence in the product.
 Therefore, if you need a good all-around wrist brace that doesn't limit thumb or finger motion, the Mueller Fitted Wrist Brace should definitely be a consideration.